How to Test Your pH: Are You Alkaline?

 This would at best give him his salivary gland’s instant reaction to the tap water, and at worst (and most likely) he simply got a read of the tap water.

 The Definitive Guide to Testing Your pH

 This is why I have created this guide.
 If you want to get right into the nuts and bolts of it, you can download the cheat sheet right here, right now.
-This PDF guide will tell you everything you need to know.

 How to Test Your pH